Sabrina Ouazani

 Sabrina Ouazani (born 6 December 1988) is a French actress of Algerian descent.
 She is best known internationally for her performance as Frida in Games of Love and Chance and as Charlotte Ben Smires in Netflix's hit rom-com series The Hook Up Plan.

 Career

-Joined by her mother in the casting of Games of Love and Chance, Sabrina Ouazani is retained by director Abdellatif Kechiche who shot this movie in the neighborhood of Franc-Moisin, a few hundred meters from his city of residence, Balzac apartment block 4000 in La Courneuve (a Paris suburb).
+Joined by her mother in the casting of Games of Love and Chance, Sabrina Ouazani was featured by director Abdellatif Kechiche, who shot this movie in the neighborhood of Franc-Moisin, a few hundred meters from his city of residence, Balzac apartment block 4000 in La Courneuve (a Paris suburb).
 For this first role, she was nominated for a César Award for Most Promising Actress in 2005.